MGriot/VisualAnalyzer/README.md

 *   **Symmetry Analysis:** Analyze the symmetry of an object in an image, including vertical and horizontal reflection, four-quadrant symmetry, and more.
 *   **Flexible Input:** Analyze single images, video files, or live camera streams.
 *   **Interactive Sample Management:** A GUI is provided to interactively define how sample images are used for color range calculation.
+*   **Enhanced GUI:** The main application now features a comprehensive GUI for easy configuration of all analysis parameters, including project selection, file inputs, and advanced options.
 *   **Comprehensive Reporting:** Generate detailed PDF reports summarizing the analysis results, including statistics, processed images, and visualizations.
 *   **Debug Mode:** A debug mode is available for verbose console output and detailed debug reports with intermediate steps and data.